jharwell/cosm/docs/config/controllers.rst

         ...
         <proximity_sensor
             fov="FLOAT:FLOAT"
-            delta="FLOAT"/>
+            delta="FLOAT"
+            exp_decay="BOOL"/>
         ...
     </sensing_subsystemQ3D>

-- ``fov`` - The angle range to the left/right of center (90 degrees on a unit circle) in which obstacles are not ignored (outside of this range they are ignored, assuming the robot will be able to drive by them).
-Takes a pair like
+- ``fov`` - The angle range to the left/right of center in which obstacles are not ignored (outside of this range they are ignored, assuming the robot will be able to drive by them).
+Takes a pair like so: ``-1:1``.
-  so: ``-1:1``.
 Specified in radians.

-- ``delta`` - Tripping threshold for exponential distance calculations for obstacle detection.
+- ``delta`` - Tripping threshold for calculations for obstacle detection.
+Dependent on the value of ``exp_decay``.

+- ``exp_decay`` - If ``true``, then apply :math:`e^{-x}` to all distance values
+  before returning them to the robot controller.
+Only used if COSM is built for ROS; for compatibility of ROS robot controller code with ARGoS robot controller code, which does this by default.

 ``sensing_subsystemQ3D/ground_sensor``
 --------------------------------------